Fullerton Health Group: History

-Expansion and Regional Footprint

-From 2011 to 2016, the Singapore-based healthcare provider has expanded its presence to Malaysia, Indonesia, and Hong Kong and now operates with a staff of close to 400 medical professionals and over 1,000 support staff and a network of over 8,000 associate hospitals and clinics.

-As of 2016, Fullerton Health receives an average of 4 million patient visits per annum and has served approximately 10 million people with its medical services, working with approximately 25,000 companies across Asia-Pacific to provide employers and employees with access to affordable healthcare services.
+As of 30 June 2016, Fullerton Health owned 198 clinics and facilities across Singapore, Hong Kong, Indonesia, and Malaysia, had close to 2,000 employees and had annual revenue of more than S$300 million.
+Fullerton Health received an average of 4 million patient visits per annum and claimed to have provided medical services to approximately 10 million people, working with approximately 25,000 companies across Asia-Pacific.
 Its corporate clientele include Marina Bay Sands, Standard Chartered Bank, Singapore Airlines and other multinational corporation employees, as well as SME employees.